dlang/dub-docs/docs/dub-reference/subpackages.md

 !!! note

-    This makes DUB compile test binaries in the `mylibrary/` folder.
+    This makes DUB compile test binaries in the `mylibrary/` folder, since sub-packages are packages on their own.